Course Dates: Saturday and Sunday 0800-1700

-Have you taken the 40 hour SANE course but still need experience performing medical forensic exams for adult/adolescent sexual assault patients?
-If so, this 16 hour IAFN Clinical Skills Lab November 5 and 6, 2016 is for you.
+Have you taken the 40-hour SANE course but still need experience performing medical forensic exams for adult/adolescent sexual assault patients?
+If so, this 16-hour IAFN Clinical Skills Lab is for you.

-This 16 hour Clinical Skills Lab will provide the nurse hands on Sexual Assault Examination training with live models.
-The Skills lab includes training and practice on pelvic speculum insertion, interviewing, evidence collection and handling, anoscopy, and photography.
+This 16-hour Clinical Skills Lab will provide the nurse hands-on Sexual Assault Examination training with live models.
+The Skills lab includes training and practice on pelvic speculum insertion, obtaining a medicolegal history, evidence collection and handling, anoscopy, and photography.
 The Skills Lab will provide training and practice with developing a plan of care, discharge/safety planning, and risk assessment for STI’s, pregnancy, and HIV with discussions regarding options for prophylaxis of each.
 This Clinical Skills Lab is …

 The March MN IAFN Education will focus on Improving the SANE response for our Hmong patients.
 PaHoua from SOS and the Hmong American Partnership will discuss Hmong culture, IPV and sexual assault in the Hmong community and tips for the medical forensic exam.
 Linda Walther will review a Hmong case study.